Ivyratermgwangqa/Ivyratermgwangqa/README.md

 <h2>👩‍💻 Who Am I?</h2>

 <p>
   I'm currently a student at Sol Plaatje University, pursuing my BSc in Mathematical and Computer Sciences.
-Additionally, I'm enrolled in the [ALX Software Engineering Program](https://tech.alxafrica.com/software-engineering-programme-johannesburg), where I'm sharpening my skills and knowledge in the dynamic world of software development.
+Additionally, I'm enrolled in the <span class="hidden-link"><a href="https://tech.alxafrica.com/software-engineering-programme-johannesburg">ALX Software Engineering Program</a><span>), where I'm sharpening my skills and knowledge in the dynamic world of software development.
 This educational journey marks just the beginning of my exciting career in software engineering.
 </p>

 <h2>💡 My Skills</h2>